Phase II Clinical Trial of Cannabis Derivatives

 We launched an appeal to raise the £450,000 needed to open the trial as soon as possible, thank you to everyone that donated and helped us to reach our target.

 For years we’ve heard stories of how cannabis or CBD oil is being used in the community.
-But to date the evidence, needed to get it accepted into routine clinical practice, has been mixed.
+But, to date, the evidence needed to get it accepted into routine clinical practice has been mixed.
 To change this we’ve worked with our research community to figure out how to test this in a clinical setting.

 Milestone 2: Progressing through the regulatory process and opening the trial